jeromescuggs/jrmkeys/README.md

 # jrmkeys
-global hotkeys for some useful actions, using autohotkeys and compatible with Windows 10
+global hotkeys for some useful actions, using autohotkeys and compatible with Windows 10. includes some other tools to help install [chocolatey] package manager and [autohotkeys].

 ## overview

+### tools

 [autohotkey] is a great program allowing incredibly powerful customization in a relatively simple and easy scripting language.

+[Chocolatey] is a package manager for Windows which allows painless, silent installs of a majority of common and popular software. installing multiple programs is as easy as e.g. `choco install -y firefox steam winamp vcredist-all` installs several popular programs, as well as the entire collection of visual code redistributable libraries requires by a variety of programs.

+### hotkey program

 as the web and security in general advance, it can get somewhat annoying to type and retype passwords in, especially as applications increasingly set expirations on logins, but also require increasingly complex passwords.